 The directors have carefully considered the future financial position of the College.
 The directors have reviewed three trading scenarios covering an expected case, a worsening case and a worst case.
-Forecasts and cash flows for each scenario up to 31 July 2025 indicate the College has adequate cash and other reserves to withstand, as well as the ability to adapt to, the worst-case scenario, should it occur, without the requirement for external funding.
-At present, there is no expectation that the College will suffer a significant reduction in student numbers or income for the current financial year ending 31 July 2024, and the forecasted budget for the financial year ending 31 July 2025 anticipates an operating profit and that the College will continue to meet its liabilities as they fall due.
+Forecasts and cash flows for each scenario up to 31 July 2026 indicate the College has adequate cash and other reserves to withstand, as well as the ability to adapt to, the worst-case scenario, should it occur, without the requirement for external funding.
+At present, there is no expectation that the College will suffer a significant reduction in income for the current financial year ended 31 July 2025, and the forecasted budget for the financial year ended 31 July 2026 anticipates an operating profit and that the College will continue to meet its liabilities as they fall due.